Employee Time Off: Most Common and Unusual Leave Types in 2025

 In the present-day reality of dealing with the COVID-19 pandemic, a growing number of businesses across the globe let employees stay home in order to prevent the spread of the disease.
 Our company wasn’t an exception.

-As the worldwide situation continued to intensify rapidly over the past weeks, actiTIME, Inc. has introduced a new leave category in its corporate actiPLANS account – Remote (COVID).
-This type of leave is not counted as PTO and is used by self-quarantined employees merely to demonstrate why they won’t appear at the office for a specified period.
-Since social distancing is now an imperative recommendation, Remote (COVID) is currently in particularly high demand among our team members.
+During the pandemic, as the global situation intensified rapidly, actiTIME, Inc. introduced a new leave category in its corporate actiPLANS account – Remote (COVID).
+This type of leave was not counted as PTO and was utilized by self-quarantined employees to explain their absence from the office for a specified period.
+With social distancing becoming an essential recommendation, Remote (COVID) was in particularly high demand among our team members at that time.